Lake Tahoe Kayaking Launch

 Launch location:

-Yosemite Kayaking and SUP Spots
+Yosemite Area Kayaking Spots

 Kayaking Tenaya Lake by Yosemite

-A glacial lake featuring a couple of dedicated picnic locations, easily finding itself hidden in the shadows of the towering mountains surrounding it.
 Being outside of Yosemite Valley but still within the park itself, there is a comparatively minimal amount of traffic and distractions from other guests.
-Mountain faces reflected on the lake make for a stunning spot to cool yourself off.
-At the elevation of 8,150 feet, the intensity of the sun contrasted by the frigidity of the water makes for a refreshing day.
+Mountain faces reflected on the lake make for a stunning spot to go paddling.
+At the elevation of 8,150 feet, the intensity of the sun contrasted by the icy cold water makes for a refreshing day.
 This is a great Yosemite SUP spot.

 Launch location: